See information on how you can recycle more (PDF).

 We do not accept dirty items or any of the below items if they are placed in your blue lidded recycling bin:

-For tips on how to recycle right, see our recycling leaflet (PDF).
+For tips on how to recycle right, see our how to recycle more (PDF).

 If you contaminate your bin once: